 SCOPE: Talent placing vessel clip on ICA.

 SCOPE: Talent tightening CCA knot.
+SCOPE shots 3.5.1 and 3.5.2 are perforemed in reversed order during the experiment. (they are still correctly numbered).
+Other words, 3.5.2 was performed first followed by 3.5.1.

 Using micro-scissors make a small diagonal incision in the external carotid artery approximately 0.5 millimeters distal to the ligation thread ensuring the incision size is slightly smaller than the catheter diameter [1].
 Absorb any blood with a sterile cloth or tissue ensuring no blood continues to leak past the ligations and vessel clip [2].